-The Owens Valley Radio Observatory is in a radio-quiet location 400 kilometers north of Pasadena, near Big Pine, California.
+At much longer wavelengths, Caltech operates the Owens Valley Radio Observatory (OVRO) in a radio-quiet location about 400 km from Pasadena, near Big Pine, California.
 Its facilities include a 40-meter telescope, a five-element interferometer for solar studies, and a 5.5-meter telescope dedicated to observations of polarized radio emission from the galaxy.
-The Combined Array for Research in Millimeter-wave Astronomy (CARMA) is a joint project between Caltech, the University of California, the University of Illinois, and the University of Maryland.
-It consists of 15 antennas located in an isolated area in eastern California.
-The high-precision 10-meter telescopes of the millimeter array are used at wavelengths of 1.3 to 4 millimeters to map the distribution of interstellar gas and dust in star-forming regions of our own and other galaxies.
-The array also enables detailed studies of the sun, planetary atmospheres, and the envelopes around evolved stars.
-These telescopes, which are equipped with very sensitive cryogenically cooled receivers and sophisticated signal-processing and data-recording systems, give Caltech staff and students the widest range of observing opportunities available at any university-related radio observatory in the world.
+These facilities operate at meter wavelengths.
+The Combined Array for Research in Millimeter-wave Astronomy (CARMA) is a joint project between Caltech, the University of California, the University of Illinois, the University of Maryland, and the University of Chicago.
+It consists of 23 antennas located in an isolated area in the Inyo mountains.
+The high-precision telescopes are used at millimeter wavelengths to: map the distribution of interstellar gas and dust around evolved stars and in star-forming regions of our own and other galaxies, study the SZ distortions of the cosmic microwave background, and enable detailed studies of the sun and planetary atmospheres.

-The Caltech 10-meter Submillimeter Observatory, located on Mauna Kea, Hawaii, was completed in 1986 for the study of the chemistry and physics of planets and cool regions of the interstellar medium.
-The Chajnantor Observatory is situated at an altitude of 5,080 meters in the Chilean Andes.
-It is the site of the Cosmic Background Imager, which is used for cosmic microwave background studies, and will also be the site of the QU Imaging Experiment (QUIET) and the Clover experiment, both of which aim at very high sensitivity polarized microwave background studies.
+The Chajnantor Observatory, at an altitude of 5,080 m in the Chilean Andes, is the site of the Cosmic Background Imager, which is used for cosmic microwave background (CMB) studies, and will also be the site of the QU Imaging Experiment (QUIET) and the Clover experiment, both of which aim at very high sensitivity polarized microwave background studies.
+Caltech astronomers have also conducted CMB studies with balloon-borne instruments in Antarctica, and with space missions, currently the Planck.